Code-Shoaib/15-python-projects/README.md

 If they guess outside that range, you prompt with an error encouraging them to choose a number within the proper range.

-Whenever they guess the wrong number you ask if they want to keep playing or if they'd like to quit.
+Whenever they guess the wrong number you said taht wrong number

+A user have only 5 guesses

 Finally, when the user eventually guesses the right number you congratulate them and show the number of attempts they had.